by Beverly Mangerich, MSNc, Educator Nurse, Scripps Polster Breast Care Center

 An abnormality in a gene, known as a genetic mutation, prevents that gene from working the way it is supposed to.
 After a number of years, it may lead to a cell becoming cancerous.
 A mutation can happen by chance in a single cell, or can be inherited from either parent and be present in every cell in the body.

 In the mid-1990s, researchers discovered that women who have inherited a specific type of gene mutation, known as the BRCA gene, may have a higher risk of developing breast cancer and ovarian cancer.
-Since then we have identified five genetic mutations that may increase the risk of these types of cancers; the most common are BRCA1 (breast cancer
+Since then we have identified five genetic mutations that may increase the risk of these types of cancers; the most common are BRCA1 and BRCA2.

 These mutations may lead to uncontrollable cell growth and replication, which can be trademarks of cancer, and increase a woman’s risk of both breast and ovarian cancer.
 If a man has these genetic mutations, his risk of developing breast cancer is increased as well.